jennjwang/swe-prod-recorder/README.md

 options:
-  -h, --help            Show this help message and exit --upload-to-gdrive    Upload screenshots to Google Drive and delete local copies --record-all-screens  Record all monitors/screens (no window selection needed) --inactivity-timeout INACTIVITY_TIMEOUT
+  -h, --help            Show this help message and exit --upload-to-gdrive    Upload screenshots to Google Drive and delete local copies --record-all-screens, --all
+                        Record all monitors/screens (no window selection needed).
+Default on Linux.
+  --inactivity-timeout INACTIVITY_TIMEOUT
                         Stop recording after N minutes of inactivity (default: 45) --pr PR               PR number to organize screen recording data under data/pr_{pr} (required; use issue number if PRs are not available yet, or 0 for onboarding)